 A combination of tests is carried out using the latest digital test chart.
 These checks help us assess your distance vision.
 A near vision test will also be carried out using the Snellen near point chart, which will measure your eyes ability to read particular objects at a given working distance.

 The internal and external structures of the eyes are examined using a high powered microscope.
 The microscope checks for the presence of eye diseases such as cataracts, glaucoma, or macular degeneration.

 An eye pressure check or a visual field examination may be done depending on your age and symptoms.
 A visual field examination checks for blind spots in your peripheral vision.
 An eye pressure check measures the pressure being placed on your eyes by the amount of fluid inside.
 These tests may indicate more serious health conditions such as glaucoma or retinal damage.

 Your eye movements will also be assessed to determine how your eye muscles are working.
 Your colour vision may also be assessed using specially designed colour vision plates.

 We are committed to providing our patients with the highest standard of eye care available.
 Our job is not only to ensure that your vision is at its best but to check the health of your eye.
-That’s why we have recently installed a state-of-the-art Topcon Digital Retinal Camera in our test room.
-This will allow us to take photographs of the back of your eye (retina), and enable us to carry out a far more detailed examination than was previously possible.
+That’s why we have recently installed a state-of-the-art Topcon OCT scanner in our consulting room.
+This will allow us to take scans and photographs of the back of your eye (retina), and enable us to carry out a far more detailed examination than was previously possible.

-The image we take is similar to the one shown (below) and our experienced optometrist can use this photo to diagnose the health and condition of your eyes.
-We will then have a permanent record of the condition of your eyes stored on our computer, allowing us to compare images and look for any changes, year on year – which could prove to be invaluable in monitoring the health of your eye.
+The scans shown below can use this to monitor the health and condition of your eyes.
+We will then have a permanent record of the condition of your eyes stored on our computer, allowing us to compare scans and images and look for any changes, year on year – which could prove to be invaluable in monitoring the health of your eye.

-*This is not part of a NHS eye examination.
-NHS patients can upgrade to a private eye examination for only £10.
+*This is not part of a NHS eye test.
+NHS patients can choose can upgrade to a advanced level eye examination.

 5. Conclusions and Discussion